hyeonahc/job-search/README.md

 ### Blog Posts

-I studied the challenging parts from this porject and wrote some blog posts.
+I studied the challenging parts of this project and wrote some blog posts.
 (Written in Korean 🇰🇷)

 - [[Git] How to Write Git Commit Message](https://maplecoding.tistory.com/104?category=1268568)
 - [[Git] Common Prefix for Conventional Commits](https://maplecoding.tistory.com/101?category=1268568)